meower-media/server/README.md

 # Meower-server
 Official source code of the Meower server, written in Python.
 Powered by CloudLink.

 ## Dependencies
 * Run "pip install -r requirements.txt" in the downloaded and unzipped directory

 ## Running the server
-Simply download and run meower.py to start a localhost server.
+Simply download and run main.py to start the server.
+Files and directories will be created to store posts, logs, and userdata.

 To connect to the server, change the IP settings of your client to connect to ws://127.0.0.1:3000/.